 A condition of the CDP for the San Onofre Nuclear Generating Station, CDP No. 183-73, required Southern California Edison Company to contribute \$1.2 million toward the construction and evaluation of the fish hatchery, as a part of its mitigation package.
 Action by the Coastal Commission in April 1997 on the SONGS permit added \$3.6 million in mitigation funds to the OREHP account and these monies were used for additional hatchery construction, build-out and operating expenses.
-Pen-rearing facilities such as the proposed grow-out pen are preferred by OREHP as the grow-out method for the white seabass propagated by the hatchery.
+Pen- and cage-rearing facilities such as the proposed grow-out cages are preferred by OREHP as the grow-out method for the white seabass propagated by the hatchery.

-The Coastal Commission has permitted a total of ten fish pen projects in the OREHP program since 1993 (six regular permits and four amendments to previous permits), and the Executive Director issued three administrative coastal development permits, for a total of thirteen OREHP fish pen permits in ten locations.
+The Coastal Commission has permitted a total of ten white seabass grow-out projects in the OREHP program since 1993 (six regular permits and four amendments to previous permits), and the Executive Director issued four administrative coastal development permits, for a total of fourteen OREHP project permits in eleven locations.
 (See Table 1 below.)
 All of the white seabass grow-out facilities permitted by the Coastal Commission are located along the southern California bight in the jurisdictions of the City of Santa Barbara, the City of Newport Beach, City of Avalon, County of Los Angeles, the City of Marina del Rey, the City of Redondo Beach, the City of Oxnard, the City of Huntington Beach, City of Carlsbad, City of Dana Point, the City of San Diego, and the City of Long Beach.